resplab/epicUS/vignettes/Calibrate_COPD_Prevalence.md

 Given this limitation, the calibration emphasized preserving the sex-specific prevalence ratio observed in Tilert et al. 2013 (1.4:1;
-12.0% males vs. 8.6% females) as the validation target.
+12.0% males vs.8.6% females) as the validation target.
 The model was deemed adequately calibrated if this ratio was maintained, even if absolute prevalence values by sex differed slightly due to inclusion of older age groups.